hadley/reshape/README.md

    both these operations are better performed by plyr.

- * supports a new cast syntax which allows you to reshape based on functions of variables (based on the same underlying syntax as plyr)
+ * supports a new cast syntax which allows you to reshape based on functions of variables (based on the same underlying syntax as plyr):

  * implements good development practices like namespaces, tests, and code that readable and understandable.